 Since the t-axis then is not composed of points, then neither can the x-axis -- the so-called real line -- of which time is but an application.

-To accept that an infinite number of points of zero length can add up to a positive length, not only strikes one as the model for credulity, it is a corruption of language
+To accept that an infinite number of points of zero length can add up to a positive length, not only strikes one as the model for credulity, it approves division by 0.